-Approved by the Infrastructure and Research Policy Committee March 31, 2011
+Approved by the Infrastructure and Research Policy Committee on May 1, 2014

-The American Society of Civil Engineers (ASCE) supports federal and state emergency responder legislation to prevent lawsuits against engineering firms for on-site conditions that are entirely outside their assigned responsibility or control and recognizes the intense and time-driven decision-making process required during the emergency response period.
+The American Society of Civil Engineers (ASCE) supports federal and state emergency responder legislation to prevent lawsuits against engineering entities for on-site conditions that are entirely outside their scope of work or control and that recognizes the intense and time-sensitive decision-making process required during the emergency response period.

-Unlike Good Samaritan Laws, which protect only unpaid volunteers from liability for work performed during state or national disasters, emergency responder legislation would provide design professionals immunity from lawsuits that attempt to make engineers responsible for activities outside their scope of work as well as those related to decisions that are made based on limited information and limited time available for decisions during the emergency response period.
+Good Samaritan Laws, serve to protect only unpaid volunteers from liability for work performed during declared state or national disasters.
+In contrast, Emergency Responder Legislation is designed to protect those who are hired to provide services in response to disasters.
+Emergency Responder Legislation would provide civil engineering entities protection from lawsuits aimed to make engineers responsible for activities outside the scope of work, or the scope of professional services, and protection from lawsuits related to decisions that are made based on limited information and limited time during the disaster emergency response period.

-Engineering firms are often called on in times of disasters and emergencies to assist public officials.
-Engineers assess the safety of structures that police officers, firefighters, and other rescue workers need to enter.
-They also mitigate conditions that threaten life and property.
+Engineering entities are often relied upon in times of disasters and emergencies to offer expertise and assist public officials in mitigating the effects of disasters.
+Engineers may assess the safety of structures that emergency responders such as police officers, firefighters, and other rescue workers need to enter.
+Civil engineering professionals also mitigate conditions that threaten life and property.

-Engineering firms have answered this call following terrorist attacks.
-Working in challenging conditions with limited information and without the benefit of time in order to evaluate the condition of buildings and other structures, engineers have played a vital role in recovery efforts, whether they worked as volunteers or paid contractors.
+Engineering entities have answered these calls following natural and man-made disasters.
+Their work is performed in challenging conditions with limited information and without the benefit of ample time to evaluate the condition of buildings and other infrastructure elements.
+Professional engineers have played a vital role in recovery efforts, whether they worked as volunteers or paid contractors.

-One example of an inequitable lawsuit is the litigation against structural engineers arising out of the rescue, recovery, and debris removal operation in the aftermath of the 9/11 terrorist attacks on the World Trade Center.
+One example of an inequitable lawsuit is the litigation against structural engineers arising out of the rescue, recovery, and debris removal operation in the aftermath of the 9/11 terrorist attacks on the World Trade Center (WTC).
 The immediate response by the engineering community in providing structural consulting services at Ground Zero contributed to perhaps the largest recovery and site cleanup in modern history.
 Structural engineers were hired to assess the structural stability of the surrounding buildings and the massive debris pile that in areas reached the height of a ten-story building.
-They performed this task successfully as no serious injury or fatality was ever linked to their work at the WTC Site.
-Unfortunately, there are numerous lawsuits against these firms not pertaining to their work as professional engineers, but rather based on claims by over 10,000 plaintiffs who allege illness due to purported toxic exposures.
-Structural engineers should not be involved in these lawsuits, as issues of air quality or claimed toxic exposures were outside of their scope of work.
+The engineers performed this task successfully as no serious injury or fatality was ever linked to their work at the WTC Site.
+Unfortunately, there are numerous lawsuits against these engineering entities not pertaining to their work as professional engineers, but rather based on claims by a significant number of plaintiffs who allege illness due to purported toxic exposures.
+Structural engineers ought not be involved in these lawsuits, as issues of air quality or claimed toxic exposures are outside of the engineers’ scope of work.